dovrosenberg/foundry-simple-weather/README.md

 ### Simple Calendar "Attached Mode"
 When using the "Attached to Simple Calendar" setting, there will be a button added to the Simple Calendar window to toggle the weather tab on/off.
 In this mode, there is no option to show Simple Weather's calendar panel (because the Simple Calendar must be showing).

 **Note that there is tight version dependency between this module and Simple Calendar.
-Check the changelog to find the version that works for your version of Simple Calendar.**
+Check the changelog to find the version that works for your version of Simple Calendar.
+If the latest version of Simple Calendar isn't yet supported, please file an issue to let me know.**

 ![Main UI](https://i.imgur.com/bvX7UP1.png)